-How Can End of Life Care Help Your Loved One?
+How Can End-of-Life Care Help Your Loved One

-What is terminal illness?
+What is a terminal illness?

 What is Palliative Care?

-Palliative care is specialized medical care for people that are facing a life-limiting illness for which there is currently no cure.
+Palliative care is specialized medical care for people facing a life-limiting illness for which there is currently no cure.
 These days, with medical and technological advancements, it is possible for people to live months and even years with a terminal illness.

 Promyse Home Care is an excellent resource for those requiring assistance in the Kitchener – Waterloo – Cambridge area.
 Experienced and professional caregivers can assist with a wide range of tasks and services that can help ease the burden and improve the quality of daily life.

-End of Life Care Services
+End-of-Life Care Services

 Some of the services that can be attained are: